| Assessment weight : 40% | Due : Week 13 |

 is out of bounds.

-Continue and complete the accessor methods capacity
+Continue and complete the accessor methods capacity and size

-which should return the value of the CAPACITY
+which should return the value of the CAPACITY and the value of

-Next, complete the mutator method add
+Next, complete the mutator method add.
+The method add

-should append (place in the first unused position) its Stock
+should append (place in the first unused position) its Stock parameter

 to the array.
 Do not check against the array bounds as ArrayIndexOutOfBoundsException